syncfusion/blazor-docs/src/notifications/toast/animation.md

 # Animations

-The toast component supports custom animations for both show and hide actions from the provided `ToastAnimationSettingsHide` and  `ToastAnimationSettingsShow` option of the `Animation` library.
+The toast component supports custom animations for both show and hide actions from the provided `ToastHideAnimationSettings` and  `ToastShowAnimationSettings` option of the `Animation` library.

 The default animation is given as `FadeIn` for showing the toast and `FadeOut` for hiding the toast.